-- Hold, or be close to completion of, a relevant PhD/DPhil, together with relevant experience. - Experience in experimental embryology and confocal microscopy. - Ability to manage own academic research and associated activities. - Previous experience of contributing to publications/presentations. - Ability to contribute ideas for new research projects and research income generation. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.
+- Hold, or be close to completion, of a relevant PhD/DPhil, together with relevant experience. - Possess sufficient specialist knowledge in plant synthetic biology. - Ability to manage own academic research and associated activities. - Previous experience of contributing to publications/presentations - Ability to contribute ideas for new research projects and research income generation. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.